 Best for Women: TaylorMade M4 Ladies D-Type

-The M4 D-Type from TaylorMade rises above the competition thanks to its twist face configuration, which adds a new curvature with a corrective face angle to keep things on target even on off-center hits, delivering consistent sidespin in the off chance that you miss-hit.
+For women, the M4 D-Type from TaylorMade rises above the competition thanks to its twist face configuration, which adds a new curvature with a corrective face angle to keep things on target even on off-center hits, delivering consistent sidespin in the off chance that you miss-hit.
 The Hammerhead slot opens the sweet spot up considerably, which translates into faster ball speeds, with a reinforced outer that makes the face more flexible and the club more forgiving.
 And “geocoustics” make each contact with the ball sound solid and downright explosive.
 It comes in two loft options — 10.5 and 12 degrees — with a universal length of 44.5 inches, and you can customize your shaft and grip from an array of TaylorMade options.
 But honestly, the Tuned 45 stock shaft and Winn Dualefeel grips are pretty solid right off the shelf.

 Best for Left-Handers: Callaway Rogue Sub-Zero